Museums and Galleries PG

 Which role is right for you?

-Prospects is a useful website, where you can explore the different roles in a sector.
-Check out the Museum Jobs and How to get into Museum Conservation pages.
+Prospects is a useful website, where you can explore the Museum roles they have listed, from Archivist to Heritage Manager or Museum Director.
+They also have a useful How to get into Museum Conservation page.

 Webinars to watch